PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/layout_analysis.en.md

 #### 4.4.3 Weight Conversion

-This module supports converting Paddle dynamic graph weights (`.pdparams`) to `safetensors` format for direct use with PaddleX's `paddle_dynamic` engine.
+This module supports converting Paddle dynamic graph weights (`.pdparams`) to `safetensors` format for direct use with PaddleX's `paddle_dynamic` and `transformers` engines.
+Models supporting weight conversion in this module: `PP-DocLayoutV3`.

 * To perform weight conversion via command line, taking `PP-DocLayoutV3` as an example:
 ```bash